fygonzalo/openao/README.md

 Clone the project and execute the command `make` to build.

-The initial build will take some seconds, after that it should be faster.
+The initial build will take some seconds, subsequent builds should be faster.

 Other commands you may want to use: